 For information on filing a Québec provincial tax return, contact Revenu Québec.

 SAMRU is offering a free tax clinic where qualifying individuals can get their tax returns done for free.
 Our clinic is run by trained volunteers and design to help low-income individuals with simple tax situations.
 Any Mount Royal student can use this service provided they meet certain qualifying criteria.
 Unfortunately, we cannot process returns for individuals who do not meet the criteria listed below.

 Eligible clients for this service fall into the following categories:

-- Individuals with an income of less than $30,000
+- Individuals with an income of less than $35,000

-- Married/common-law couples with a combined income of with less than $40,000
+- Married/common-law couples with a combined income of with less than $45,000

-- Must not have capital gains or losses
+- have capital gains or losses

 Appointments are made on a first-come-first-serve basis.
 Please make sure to arrive with all required documentation to complete your return.
 We will accept walk-ins, however clients with an appointment will be prioritized.